hanzoai/ROCm/docs/reference/precision-support.rst

 Floating-point types
 ==========================================

-The floating-point types that are supported by ROCm are listed in the following table, together with their corresponding HIP type and a short description.
+The floating-point types supported by ROCm are listed in the following table, along with their corresponding HIP type and a short description.

 .. image:: ../data/about/compatibility/floating-point-data-types.png
     :alt: Supported floating-point types